-- 1 Insert the SD card into the SD card slot. - 2 Push the card in until it clicks into place.
-The card is automatically detected by your system and will appear with its own icon under My Computer. - Do not force the SD card into the slot.
-If you have difficulty with it, check that you are inserting the card in the correct direction.
-See the manual supplied with your card for more information on use.
+- Insert the SD card into the SD card slot. - Push the card in until it clicks into place.
+The card is automatically detected by your system and will appear with its own icon under My Computer.

 Removing a Secure Digital card